 Not All Caffeine is Equal

 There exist two types of caffeine; natural or plant sourced caffeine and synthetic caffeine.
 As the former's name suggests, natural caffeine is derived from plants.
 There are around 60 different plants from which you can get caffeine, one of the most popular being Yerba mate which is an ingredient in Beet Natural.

 Naturally sourced caffeine never exists in isolation, and often occurs together with a range of amino acids, glucose-regulating compounds, and vitamins.
-They work together to give the body that burst in energy while keeping the delivery into your system steady and sustainable for long periods of time.
-Long-term consumption of moderate amounts of naturally sourced caffeine has been linked to reduced risk of colon cancer, stroke, and type 2 diabetes.
+They work together to give the body that burst in energy while keeping the delivery into your system steady and sustainable for long periods of time.*

 Clean Up Your Pre-Workout